The Minimal Search Space for Conditional Causal Bandits: Conditional-Intervention Superiority

-\Cref{prop:cond-vs-atomic} will simplify our problem.
-Since deterministic atomic interventions are often easier to reason about, we will use them both in formulating proposals for the minimal search space and in our formal proofs.
+Since these two relations are equivalent, we henceforth refer simply to interventional superiority without further specification, and use the symbol $\intsup_{Y}$ when distinguishing them is not necessary.
+We will use \Cref{prop:cond-vs-atomic} to simplify our problem.
+Since deterministic atomic interventions are easier to reason about, we use them in formulating proposals for the minimal search space and in our proofs.